mrooney/zazen.rowk.com/README.md

 * [http://zazen.rowk.com/b10g](http://zazen.rowk.com/b10g)
  * ring a bell, wait 10 minutes, and hit a gong.
 * [http://zazen.rowk.com/bg30g10b30ggg](http://zazen.rowk.com/bg30g10b30ggg)
- * generally imitates a period of zazen at a temple: two 30 minute periods of sitting with 10 minutes of kinhin in between.
+ * vaguely imitates a period of zazen at a temple: two 30 minute periods of sitting with 10 minutes of kinhin (walking meditation) in between.

 A 'b' or 'g' plays a bell or gong sound, respectively.
 A number represents a number of minutes to wait.